braydonwang/Gameboy-Emulator/README.md

 https://www.studyplan.dev/sdl-dev/sdl-setup-mac
 ```

-3. Create a new 'build' folder in the root directory of the project and navigate to it
+3. Create a new `build` folder in the root directory of the project and navigate to it
 ```
 mkdir build
 cd build